Gurnee, Illinois: Tourism

+Gurnee has a tourism industry anchored by the Six Flags Great America and Hurricane Harbor Chicago amusement–water park complex, the Gurnee Mills mall and Great Wolf Lodge resort, in addition to other shopping and lodging.
+The village attracts around 23 million visitors annually.

 The amusement park Six Flags Great America and its water park Six Flags Hurricane Harbor Chicago are both major tourist attractions in Gurnee.
 The amusement park originally opened in 1976 as Marriott's Great America, while the water park opened in 2005.
 3 million visitors attended Great America in 2023, ranking it among the top 20 most visited amusement parks in North America.
 The parks have helped transform Gurnee from a rural town into a regional tourist attraction and are one of the largest revenue sources for the village.

 Gurnee Mills has attracted between 15 million to 20 million visitors per year since its opening in 1991.
 The mall was advertised as the "world's largest outlet mall" upon its opening, and is the fourth largest mall in Illinois.
 The 30 acre Great Wolf Lodge is a major hotel resort and has an indoor waterpark, originally opening in 2007 as Key Lime Cove.
 It was sold to Great Wolf Resorts in 2017.